Japanese Knotweed Survey

 Japanese Knotweed must be declared on a TA6 form due to the high possibility of damage occurring.
 For those who have Japanese Knotweed on their property, the effect it can have on a properties value and it’s potential to spread need to be stated.
 If you do not declare the presence of Japanese Knotweed, you may be legally accountable.
 Many mortgage providers will ask for a full survey to be undertaken prior to a sale and also have reassurance of a Japanese Knotweed removal plan.

-In the case of selling or buying a property that is affected by Japanese Knotweed, a knotweed assessment and report may be required, and the TA6 form must be signed correctly to avoid potential legal action.
+In the case of selling or buying a property that is affected by Japanese Knotweed, a Knotweed assessment and report may be required, and the TA6 form must be signed correctly to avoid potential legal action.
 This would be necessary in order for a buyer, or a seller, to obtain a mortgage.
-A survey and report document will provide formal Japanese knotweed verification, as well as a more accurate plan of where Japanese Knotweed is within the property and recommendations on the most effective remediation strategy for the property.
+A survey and report document will provide formal Japanese Knotweed verification, as well as a more accurate plan of where Japanese Knotweed is within the property and recommendations on the most effective remediation strategy for the property.
 This will also include guidance based on the new RICS Management Category Ratings.

 Individuals who do not consciously take steps to prevent the spread of the invasive species can be fined up to £2,500 while companies who perpetrate this new law could receive a penalty of up to £20,000.